Rabbi01521/luxuryTrips-client-side/README.md

 - Once logged in, the user name, logout button should appear on the header which will log out the user once clicked.

 - On the my orders page, the logged in user will see only his/her orders.
 If the user wants, he/she should be able to cancel/delete any order.
 Ask a confirmation message before deleting or canceling an item.
-Using browser confirmation dialog is ok.

-- on the Add A New Service, the admin will be able to add a brand new service.
+- on the Add A New Service, the user will be able to add a brand new service.
 After adding that service, this service will appear on the home page.
-The name Add a new service could be changed based on your website.
-On this page, you can put an input field to put an image url.

 - .env file to hide db user and password and also use .gitignore file